HAI HELI-EXPO 2023 Rules & Regulations

 - Canvassing and Solicitations

-Except by exhibiting companies within their respective assigned booth(s), canvassing and solicitations are prohibited outside the KBHCCD.
+Except by exhibiting companies within their respective assigned booth(s), canvassing and solicitations are prohibited outside the Center.
 Canvassing by Exhibitors outside their assigned booth(s) is prohibited except where specifically authorized in advance and in writing by HAI Show Management.
-Examples include but are not limited to dropping promotional materials in booths, publication bins, food courts, etc. Solicitations for charitable contributions of any kind are not permitted unless approved in advance and in writing by HAI.
-Exhibiting companies must submit requests for direct selling, canvassing, and solicitation related activities to HAI Show Management before December 28, 2021.
+Examples include but are not limited to dropping promotional materials in booths, publication bins, food courts, etc. Solicitations for charitable contributions of any kind are not permitted unless approved in advance and in writing by HAI Show Management.
+Exhibiting companies must submit requests for direct selling, canvassing, and solicitation related activities to HAI Show Management before December 23, 2022.

 - Badges & Show Floor Access